chilya-coder/dsa-notes/README.md

 This repository is a **quick recall system** for the **[Neetcode 150 LC](https://leetcode.com/problem-list/plakya4j//)**.

-Like most developers, I struggled A LOT when it came to DSA interviews.

-Over time, I learnt that strong algorithmic performance is not about memorization but about **inductive thinking**.
+I struggled A LOT when it came to DSA interviews.
+My first approach was memorization of solution, but then I've realized: strong algorithmic performance is not about that, but **inductive thinking**.

-When solving problems, I focus on:

-- recognizing the **signals** that hint at a specific pattern
+Problems have clear **signals** that hint at a specific pattern and their own **invariants**.
-- maintaining the correct **invariants**
-- and building an intuition for why a solution works

 This repository is where I collect those notes - something I (or anyone) can revisit right before the interview.